microservices-api/kubernetes-microprofile-lab/README.md

 # Deploying a MicroProfile application in an IBM Cloud Private cluster (ICP)

 This part of the lab will walk you through the deployment of our sample MicroProfile Application into an IBM Cloud Private cluster, which is built on the open source Kubernetes framework.
-You'll build a MicroProfile application and package it inside a Open Liberty Docker container.
+You'll build a MicroProfile application and package it inside a WebSphere Liberty Docker container.
 You will then utilize a Helm chart that deploys the Liberty container in ICP, with the appropriate service setup, while also deploying and configuring a CouchDB Helm chart that stands up the database that holds the data for this microservice.

 ## Prerequisites